 Why we cannot go faster than light?

 This is to go beyond the Earth.
-This is a question that bothers me for months, I just couldn’t understand why even after many Youtube videos which claims to be simple explanations.
+This is a question that bothers me for months, I just couldn’t understand why, even after watching many Youtube videos that claim to be simple explanations.

 I always find it fascinating to read things about physics and cosmos though I don’t know much of it.
 I believe there is one alogy that enlight my brain.